tpierrain/me-myself-and-i/README.md

 ## In 2015

-### 2015 in details:

 #### TDD, Hexagonal architecture & Craftsmanship
 I started the year with a 3 hours talk at Devoxx FR about *Hexagonal Architecture* with [Cyrille Martraire](https://twitter.com/cyriux).
-Few monthes before, Cyrille and I had already made a thirty minutes talk to push this architecture style at Société Générale, but I have to admit that doing this 3 hours *university* format was probably the most stressing experience of my speaker carreer (due to the lack of time we had to prepare it).
+I know the topic, I've written blog posts on it, Cyrille and I have already made a thirty minutes talk in Société Générale in order to push this architecture style, but I have to admit that doing this 3 hours *university* format was probably the most stressing experience of my speaker carreer (due to the lack of time we had to prepare it).
 Anyway.
 We add some great time and __have probably animated the biggest architecture dojo of all time (with more than 800 people in the room)__.

 During Devoxx, I've also made a [Culture Craft](http://fr.slideshare.net/ThomasPierrain/culture-craft-humantalks) lightning talk that resonates a lot with the audience (with tips and tricks on how to wake-up and change your team or organisation's culture).
+This is the very same talk I've played afterwards during a human talk evening hosted in SocGen.

 The second part of the year was dedicated to TDD with my friend Bruno Boucard.
 Initially motivated to talk about our developper's mental models, we end-up with a talk about TDD, trying to explain the big picture of it and giving tips and tricks for people to successfully retry the experience (note: being exclusively practicing TDD since 2005, I've probably made all possible errors with it ;-) We played it a lot to conferences or during Brown Bag Lunch sessions, and the feedback on it was very positive.

-We end up by writing a serie of french article about TDD in Programmez (see.
-[Le TDD comme rempart contre nos biais](TDDCommeRempartContreNosBiais-Programmez.pdf))
+We end up by writing a serie of french article about TDD in Programmez (see. __[Le TDD comme rempart contre nos biais](TDDCommeRempartContreNosBiais-Programmez.pdf)__)

+### 2015 in details:

 ### Devoxx FR
 - [Coder sans la peur du changement avec la -même pas mal- architecture hexagonale](https://www.youtube.com/watch?v=wZ7cxcU4iPE) avec Cyrille Martraire - University format (3 hours)